Talkback with Jerry Galvin: History

-Tipping his hand and hinting at the show's parodical nature, Jerry often described his clothing as "the same each day: Hush Puppy knockoffs, argyle socks, plaid Bermuda shorts, a Hawaiian shirt, and a pith helmet."
+Tipping his hand and hinting at the show's satirical nature, Jerry often described his clothing as "the same each day: Hush Puppy knockoffs, argyle socks, plaid Bermuda shorts, a Hawaiian shirt, and a pith helmet."
 Jerry often teased the station where his show originated by referring to WAIF as a station with a signal so weak the best reception was in the parking lot.
-He also described his most famous screener, Lynn Wendell as "Our Lady in Leather," wearing leather S&M gear (in contrast to most radio talk shows whose official on-air policy was not to mention the screener at all)--a reference to her toughness and tendency to hang up on anyone who didn't have a funny enough idea to keep the show moving.
+He also described his most famous screener, Lynn Wendell as "Our Lady in Leather," wearing leather S&M gear (in contrast to most radio talk shows whose official on-air policy was not to mention the screener at all).
+While Lynn was never a voice heard during the shows, her toughness was often discussed by callers.
+She would simply hang up on anyone who didn't have a funny enough idea to keep the show moving.

-In the 1980s after Talkback received a front page feature in the Wall Street Journal and was also featured on the Today Show, the program was nationally distributed to National Public Radio stations.
+In the 1980s after Talkback received a front page feature in the Wall Street Journal and was also featured on NBC’s The Today Show, the program was nationally distributed to National Public Radio stations.
 The name of the show was changed to TalkTalk with Jerry Galvin after producers of a Los Angeles show named Talkback threatened a lawsuit.

 The program underwent one more name change to "It's Those Stupid Galvins Again," when Jerry's brother Jene joined Jerry for the weekly programs that by then aired on WVXU in Cincinnati.
 The improvisational, scam-based format remained unchanged throughout the show's more than 30-year run.

-On June 11, 2024, Jerry Galvin, himself, provided the following self-written biography.

-Jerry Galvin started his post-college working career hoping to be a big radio star.
-Luckily, he quickly landed a beginners job at a tiny station in Cynthiana Kentucky.
-Management there assigned him the station’s Man-On-The-Street show, which called for him to interview people on downtown Cynthiana sidewalks.
-One day a friendly looking guy was standing around listening while Galvin did interviews.
-Galvin asked the man if he’d be interviewed.
-He agreed, but said it must be a knock knock joke they’d do together.
-“Great,” Galvin said.
-“You start.”